About Root Canal Treatment

 Rest assured though, that no matter the circumstances, our qualified dentists will ease any discomfort with local anaesthetic.
 We understand that patients are usually extremely anxious being faced with this procedure and we are here to make your visit as comfortable and pleasant as possible.

-Even though the tooth may not be hurting, it is still infected.
-Root canal is designed to treat and disinfect, so as to prevent a major toothache or the spread of infection to neighbouring teeth.
+Even if the tooth is not hurting, it is still infected.
+Root canal treatment treats infected tissues and disinfect the infected area, so as to prevent a major toothache or the spread of infection to neighbouring teeth.

-Root canal treatment can be performed in a single or over multiple visits depending on several factors such as complexity, number of canals and condition of the tooth involved.
+Root canal treatment can be performed in a single or over multiple visits depending on several factors, such as extent of the infection, the number of canals to treat, the condition of the tooth and others.